FIRSTMap/scraper/README.md

 of hacks to work around incomplete team info from thebluealliance and differences between place names in different databases.
 This scraper makes use of [FRC 1418's tbapy](https://github.com/frc1418/tbapy), a Python wrapper for The Blue Alliance API.
+Location data for most places is downloaded from GeoNames, but manually entered data comes from Google Maps.

 The scraper was built on Python 3.8.

 ## Usage:
 1. Copy/extract/clone the files to a directory.
-2. Install the tbapy and lockfile libraries (`pip3 install tbapy lockfile`).
+2. Install the tbapy library (`pip3 install tbapy`).
-3. Get a Read API Key from TheBlueAlliance.com/account and put it in a file called `TBA-auth`.
+3. Get a Read API Key from TheBlueAlliance.com/account and put it in a file called `tba_token.txt`.
-3. Run "python scraper.py" (assuming you already have Python 3 installed; if not, install it).
+3. Run `python scraper.py` (assuming you already have Python 3 installed; if not, install it).
-4. Manually find any places that could not be found (such as by using ask_google, which works some of the time).
+4. Manually find any places that could not be found (such as by using `ask_google`, which works some of the time).

 If the program has to be run multiple times in a row (such as to make adjustments to it, correct issues, etc.), the program can be called with the